 Cameras are unbiased—they don’t just capture risky situations, but also smart, safe driving behaviors.
 One of the most effective driver retention tactics is to acknowledge a job well done and that’s much easier for fleets to do using the objective data from video.
 Drivers can earn rewards for exhibiting or improving safe driving behaviors and performance (such as minimizing idling or downtime), which incentivizes a safety culture.

-What many drivers may not realize is that vehicle cameras are just one part of a full fleet telematics solution.
+What many drivers may not realize is that vehicle cameras are just one part of a full fleet management solution.
 In addition to video, modern telematics systems typically include engine control modules, advanced driver assistance systems, electronic logging devices, and GPS fleet tracking.
 In other words, fleets are installing vehicle cameras not as watchdogs, but as performance accelerators.

 - Optimize routes to avoid traffic and delays